danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

   the file handle(s) that the dask array chunks were reading from.
 * We need some place to indicate our ``container``.
-Frameworks that can standardize on always returning the same type from ``read()`` do not need such a thing, but a share standard that can return a variety of types would, for the reasons described earlier.
+Frameworks that can standardize on always returning the same type from ``read()`` do not need such a thing, but a shared standard that can return a variety of types would, for the reasons described earlier.
 This could be implemented by putting a simple function *next* to its container, as in ``{'function': read, 'container':
   'dask.array.Array'}``, and pointing the entrypoint at that.
 But this is